Leenuus/neovim-tmux-navigator/README.md

   pane_nowrap = true,
   -- NOTE:
-  -- default to false, as it is default behavior of tmux and neovim -- only works when pane_nowrap is set to true cross_win = true,
+  -- default to false, as it is default behavior of tmux and neovim -- only works when pane_nowrap is set to true and tmux window is not zoomed cross_win = true,
 })
 ```